AdobeDocs/commerce-cloud-service.en/help/cloud-guide/monitor/investigate-performance.md

 >
 >For Pro Staging and Integration environments and Starter environments, use [Health notifications](../integrations/health-notifications.md) to monitor disk space.

-**Prerequisites:**
+>[!PREREQUISITES]
+>

-- Credentials to log in to the New Relic account for your Cloud project
+>- Credentials to log in to the New Relic account for your Cloud project
-- Verify that your Cloud environment is connected to New Relic
+>- Verify that your Cloud environment is connected to New Relic
-- Configure at least one [workflow](#set-up-a-workflow-for-notifications) to receive the alert notifications
+>- Configure at least one [workflow](#set-up-a-workflow-for-notifications) to receive the alert notifications

 **To review the Managed Alerts for Adobe Commerce policy**: